Partition Actions in Tustin

 In the legal case of In re Putnam’s Estate, 219 Cal.
 608 (1933), is a legal case that deals with the issue of partition of property.
 The case involved a dispute between two siblings over the partition of their deceased father’s estate.
 The siblings had inherited the estate in equal shares, but one of the siblings wanted to partition the estate so that each sibling would receive a specific portion of the estate.
 The other sibling objected to the partition, arguing that the estate should remain undivided.
 The court ultimately ruled in favor of the sibling who wanted to partition the estate, finding that the partition was necessary to protect the interests of both siblings.
 The court also noted that the partition would not be detrimental to either sibling, as the estate was of equal value.

-Contact our Team of Experienced Partition Lawyers Serving the City of Tustin in the County of Orange, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Tustin, County of Orange, California

 Talkov Law Orange County Office